simgunz/doxymatlab/README.md

 Run the provided script convertToUnix.sh to strip the carriage return and the .exe extension from the script

+## Usage

+### Source browser

+To enable the source browser edit the Doxyfile as follow:

+    FILTER_SOURCE_FILES    = YES
+    SOURCE_BROWSER         = YES
+    FILTER_SOURCE_PATTERNS = *m=./scripts/m2srcm.pl

+The script m2srcm.pl probably needs more testing, so may not work in general.

 ## License

 Copyright (c) 2009, Fabrice